 Year 2

-Utilizing patient simulation, the art and science of Fixed Prosthodontics will be introduced and developed with emphasis on the fundamental principles and techniques required to rehabilitate oral function and form with single fixed prostheses from treatment planning to delivery and maintenance.
-Treatment modalities will include conventional and implant supported restorations.
+Utilizing patient simulation, the art and science of Fixed Prosthodontics will be introduced with emphasis on the fundamental principles and techniques required to rehabilitate oral function and form with single unit fixed prostheses, followed by the multiple-unit fixed prostheses and implant supported fixed prosthodontics restorations.

 Lectures will focus on explaining general concepts of growth and development, early embryology, skeletal development, general and very specific diet and nutrition from pregnancy, childhood, adults to seniors, timelines of growth & development from pre-natal to puberty, craniofacial growth and development and its influence to treatment planning of orthodontic problems.

-The course will address the etiology of malocclusion and the elements and analysis for diagnosis and treatment planning.
+The course will address the definition of the orthodontic problem in our contemporary society, the etiology and epidemiology of malocclusion and all the required elements and analysis for diagnosing and treatment planning it.
 It will introduce the students to tooth movement and biomechanics.
-Labs will relate to diagnostic procedures like facial, cephalometric and models analysis and their integration to diagnose and treatment plan orthodontic patients.
+The diagnosis and treatment planning practice modules will provide with preclinical experience in preparation for the clinical activities.

 5225 Operative Dentistry